Cape May IPA IPA - American

-The American IPA named for America’s Oldest Seaside Resort, Cape May IPA is loaded with floral and citrus notes, slightly bitter with a peppery finish.
-Dry-hopped with almost a pound per barrel, it’s the brew that’s Crafted on the Cape.
+The American IPA named for America’s Oldest Seaside Resort, Cape May IPA is loaded with floral and citrus notes, slightly bitter with a zesty finish.
+A West Coast-style IPA brewed in the heart of the East Coast, it’s the beer that’s Crafted on the Cape.

 Coastal Evacuation — it’s a phrase that’s everywhere at the Jersey Shore.
-This West Coast-style Double IPA is as big and bold as hurricane season itself, with Centennial hops serving up hints of orange citrus and honeydew melon.
+This West Coast-style Double IPA is as big and bold as hurricane season itself, with a Centennial-forward, brazen blend of hops serving up hints of orange citrus and honeydew melon.
 It’s time to evacuate.
 Are you prepared?

 Our flagship beer with a twist.
 Served on nitro, you’ll notice a creamier and fuller mouthfeel, with the bitterness seemingly toned down due to the lack of carbonation.
 Very much the same beer at heart, but with a refreshing spin, this is a decidedly hoppy and slightly bitter American IPA.
 We load it with a blend of hops that provide floral and citrus notes, focusing on the quintessential American west coast hop profile.
 Which has become our style, this India Pale Ale emphasizes the hop aroma and flavor, while muting the hop bitterness by back loading the hop additions.
 Dry hopped with almost a pound per barrel, the hops come bursting through – encapsulating your senses to the point where you’re not sure where the rest of the pint went by the time you’ve put down your glass.
 You should’ve just ordered two.